FLwolfy/TriggerFlow/README.md

 # TriggerFlow

-> A modular trigger flow system package for Unity to easily customize and reuse trigger actions.
+> A modular trigger flow system package for Unity to easily customize and reuse trigger logics.

 **TriggerFlow** is a flexible and reusable trigger system built for Unity using `ScriptableObject`s.
 It allows you to define trigger behavior through modular constraint and action blocks, making your gameplay logic clean, configurable, and easy to extend.